de4liu/bigdata2021/syllabus.md

 ## 6.1 Participation credits

+You can earn participation credits by:

+- Assignment-based participation activities: **1.5% of course grade**
+    - completing surveys on time
+    - completing participation assignments (e.g. submit a self-introduction video)
+- sharing big-data related news, articles, and questions in the **#bigdata-news-articles channel**; posting comments to articles shared in the **#bigdata-news-articles channel**: **0.5% course grade**.
+The tentative grading scheme is as follows:
+    + a post of at least 20 words in the **#bigdata-news-articles channel**: 10 points
+    + a comment of at least 5 words in the **#bigdata-news-articles channel**: 2 points
+    + you will receive the full 0.5% course grade if you reach 20 points.
+    + Only your **first post** at a given day will receive points
+    + only your **first 3 comments** at a given day will receive points
+    + contribution at the end of the semester may be cut off, so do not wait till the last minute to post articles/comments.
+    + Instructor reserves the right to change Slack participation grading scheme (notice will be given).

-You can earn participation credits by completing surveys, Flipgrid-based participation assignments (e.g. submit a video self introduction video), Zoom participation records, etc.  Instructor reserves the rights adjust participation credits based on subjective evaluation of student participation in Zoom classes and on asynchronous channels (e.g. Slack/Flipgrid).
+Instructor reserves the right to adjust participation credits based on subjective evaluation of student participation: e.g., Zoom participation, quality of slack contribution, slack contribution in other channels, etc.

 ## 7. HOMEWORK ASSIGNMENTS